mikyoch/satoshi-coin-flip/scripts/README.md

 ## Disclaimer

-Dev and prod environments currently do not differentiate the initialization process, rather they are different ways to do the same thing: set up the .env files.
+Dev and prod environments currently do not differentiate the initialization process, they rather provide different ways to do the same thing: set up the .env files.
  - `npm run dev` utilizes the Sui Client CLI to deploy the smart contract
  - `npm run prod` utilizes the JS / TS Sui SDK to deploy the smart contract